Otto Hahn: Applied Radiochemistry

 In 1924, Hahn was elected to full membership of the Prussian Academy of Sciences in Berlin, by a vote of thirty white balls to two black.
-While still remaining the head of his own department, he became Deputy Director of the Kaiser Wilhelm Institute for Chemistry in 1924, and succeeded Alfred Stock as the director in 1928.
+While still remaining the head of his own department, he became Deputy Director of the KWIC in 1924, and succeeded Alfred Stock as the director in 1928.
 Meitner became the director of the Physical Radioactivity Division, while Hahn headed the Chemical Radioactivity Division.

-In the early 1920s, he created a new line of research.
+In the early 1920s, Hahn created a new line of research.
 Using the "emanation method", which he had recently developed, and the "emanation ability", he founded what became known as "applied radiochemistry" for the researching of general chemical and physical-chemical questions.
 In 1936 Cornell University Press published a book in English (and later in Russian) titled Applied Radiochemistry, which contained the lectures given by Hahn when he was a visiting professor at Cornell University in Ithaca, New York, in 1933.
-This important publication had a major influence on almost all nuclear chemists and physicists in the United States, the United Kingdom, France, and the Soviet Union during the 1930s and 1940s.
+This publication had a major influence on almost all nuclear chemists and physicists in the United States, the United Kingdom, France, and the Soviet Union during the 1930s and 1940s.

-In 1966, Glenn T. Seaborg, co-discoverer of many transuranium elements, wrote about this book as follows:

 Hahn is referred to as the father of nuclear chemistry, which emerged from applied radiochemistry.

-National socialism
+Nazi Germany

+Impact of Nazism

-Fritz Strassmann had come to the Kaiser Wilhelm Institute for Chemistry to study under Hahn to improve his employment prospects.
-After the Nazi Party came to power in Germany in 1933, Strassmann declined a lucrative offer of employment because it required political training and Nazi Party membership, and he resigned from the Society of German Chemists when it became part of the Nazi German Labour Front rather than become a member of a Nazi-controlled organisation.
+Fritz Strassmann had come to the KWIC to study under Hahn to improve his employment prospects.
+After the Nazi Party (NSDAP) came to power in Germany in 1933, Strassmann declined a lucrative offer of employment because it required political training and Nazi Party membership.
+Later, rather than become a member of a Nazi-controlled organisation, Strassmann resigned from the Society of German Chemists when it became part of the Nazi German Labour Front.
 As a result, he could neither work in the chemical industry nor receive his habilitation, the prerequisite for an academic position.
 Meitner persuaded Hahn to hire Strassmann as an assistant.
 Soon he would be credited as a third collaborator on the papers they produced, and would sometimes even be listed first.